myxozoa/Sprint-Challenge--Security-CA/security/README.md

 - [Kali Linux](https://www.kali.org/) - security-specific (penetration testing) distribution of Linux, includes VM images for download
 - [Information about Sandboxes](https://en.wikipedia.org/wiki/Sandbox_(computer_security)) - general starting point for learning about sandboxes to contain an application

-After you do some of the above, write 1-2 paragraphs summarizing what you did (remember, a good security setup doesn't depend on security through obscurity, so it should be safe to talk about it as long as you don't share actual passwords/secrets).
+After you do some of the above, turn in a file `PracticalSecurity.md` with 1-2 paragraphs summarizing what you did (remember, a good security setup doesn't depend on security through obscurity, so it should be safe to talk about it as long as you don't share actual passwords/secrets).
 As a stretch goal, write a blog post about your security setup describing what you’ve learned and tips you have for others.